 16. How to enjoy social support without political correctness

 People who talk about inclusion are likely to exclude you if you don’t embrace the PC agenda.
-When I escaped, I did not want to keep playing the game with a different jersey.
-So I looked for ways to give my inner mammal the feeling of support without joining a herd.
-Here is a list of them.
+I did not want to keep playing the same game with a different jersey.
+I wanted to free my life of in-group/out-group politics.
+So I developed a long list of alternative ways to give my inner mammal the feeling of support without joining a herd.

 17. How to feel safe without political correctness

-Like any addiction, political correctness lures you with good feelings in the short run but hurts you in the long run.
-The habit is hard to kick, but I learned to feel safe without political correctness by: focusing on my next step; avoiding social comparison; and putting things into historical context.
+Like any addiction, political correctness lures you with good feelings in the short run while hurting you in the long run.
+The habit is hard to kick, but I learned to feel safe without political correctness by focusing on my next step, avoiding social comparison, and putting things into historical context.

 18. How to lead without political correctness

-Politically correct leaders win the popularity contest by giving “power to the people.”
-You risk being called a Nazi if you enforce rules, so many leaders submit to the squeakiest wheel to protect their status.
-Here’s how I got past the beer-and-pizza school of management and honored my own judgment instead of substituting the judgment of political correctness.
+Politically correct leaders win popularity contests by giving “power to the people.”
+You are called a Nazi if you enforce rules, so many leaders submit to the squeakiest wheel to protect their status.
+Here’s how I transcended the beer-and-pizza school of management and honored my own judgment instead of substituting the presumed judgment of “the people.”

 The day I lost my cool

-My efforts to co-exist with political correctness failed when my new husband joined the “blame the teacher” school of parenting.
-But over time, I helped my PC family learn the true meaning of diversity.
+I couldn’t control my anger when I found my new husband in the “blame-the-teacher” school of parenting.
+But my PC family is gradually learning the true meaning of diversity.